imoumoulidou/vis-algorithms/README.md

 More information can be found [here](https://pypi.org/project/matlabengine/9.13.1/) and [here](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).

 # Data
-Due to storage constraints on Anonymous Github, we share our data using an anonymous OSF [link](https://osf.io/gfrxk/?view_only=09ba4d97978b476eac0075ac07872c73).
+We share our data using an OSF [link](https://osf.io/gfrxk/?view_only=09ba4d97978b476eac0075ac07872c73).
 Please download the files and unzip them in the folder where you cloned the repo.
 The paths are organized as follows:

 ### .../dataset_name/
 - `saliency_data/`                        # aggregate saliency map information